 Developing the Parshall Flume

 While working at the U.S. Soil Conservation Service, Dr. Ralph L. Parshall saw a need for more accurate measurement of surface waters – in particular irrigation / water rights flows.
-At that time, weirs or Venturi flumes were used to measure flow, but both of which had shortcomings.
+At that time, weirs or Venturi flumes were used to measure flow, but both devices had shortcomings.
 Starting in 1915 with the sub-critical Venturi flume, Dr. Parshall made a series of modifications, ultimately leading to his Improved Venturi flume.

 As a short-throated flume only one measurement needed to be made to determine the flow rate through the flume – greatly simplifying the determination of the flow rate.

 Six years after his work began, Dr. Parshall filed a patent for his new “Parshall Flume”.

 Over the years, Dr. Parshall’s work has been extended to flumes both larger and smaller than his original investigations.
-Currently there 22 distinct size of Parshall flume standardized under ASTM D1941-91(2003) Standard Test Method for Open Channel Flow Measurement of Water with the Parshall Flume and ISO 9826:1992 Measurement of Liquid Flows in Open Channels – Parshall and SANIIRI Flumes as well as other national and industry standards.
+Currently there 22 sizes of Parshall flume recognized and standardized under ASTM D1941-91(2003) Standard Test Method for Open Channel Flow Measurement of Water with the Parshall Flume and ISO 9826:1992 Measurement of Liquid Flows in Open Channels – Parshall and SANIIRI Flumes, as well as other national and industry standards.